conwin/VideoServer/README.md

 # VideoServer.js

-### Author: Robert Fraser

 ## Usage

-- First navigate to the unziped folder containing the project
-- Second use npm to install the required modules listed in the package.json file
+- First use npm to install the required modules listed in the package.json file

 	- > npm install

-- Third use node to run the main server: RTSP.js
+- Second use node to run the main server: RTSP.js

 	- > node RTSP.js
 	- Ensure the folder resources inside the main application folder has the video files